Is it safe to visit North Korea?

 Who can visit North Korea?

 Nearly anyone can visit North Korea except for South Korean nationals, journalists or photographers.
 Due to North Korea’s isolation, it’s often quoted as being one of the most difficult countries to travel to, but this is untrue.
-Guided tours are available for all other nationalities including American (Update: As at September 1, 2017, U.S passport holders are unable to join our tours) and Japanese citizens and dual-national South Koreans.
+Guided tours are available for all other nationalities including American (Update: As at September 1, 2017, U.S passport holders are unable to join our tours), Japanese citizens and dual-national South Koreans.
 It also includes those with professions you might have considered banned entirely.
 In the past, we have taken US government staff, US military personnel, elected officials and Korean War veterans and all have returned safely with great memories to last a lifetime.
 Visiting North Korea is legal and will not affect future travel to any other country.
 Independent travel is not possible in North Korea, you will be on a guided tour and accompanied by tour guides on excursions outside of your hotel.

 All tourist visits to North Korea are subject to local laws, which are taken very seriously.

 What are the do’s and don’ts of travel to North Korea?

 By visiting North Korea you will be bound by local laws in the same way as any other country.
-North Korea’s local laws are harsher than what you may be accustomed to, however, we brief all of our tourists with a comprehensive orientation packet prior to entry and put faith in them thereafter to respect local laws during their trip.
+North Korea’s local laws are harsher than what you may be accustomed to, however, we brief all of our tourists with a comprehensive orientation pack prior to entry and put faith in them thereafter to respect local laws during their trip.

 It’s a myth that small indiscretions such as taking a photo when not permitted, handling local currency or discussing politics will lead to your arrest.
 The overwhelming majority of travelers return from a trip saying that they felt safe and at ease throughout the entire journey.
 Our local guides brief you on specific local laws and picture taking rules while on the tour and it’s in their interest to keep you out of trouble and enjoying your time in the country.